-Concordia reviews applications on a rolling basis.
+Concordia Chicago reviews applications on a rolling basis.
 An offer of admission that is made to an applicant before the completion of the final term carries with it the understanding that the candidate will successfully complete that term of study.
 The University reserves the right to withdraw the offer of admission if the final report on the candidate is unsatisfactory.
 All entering students who wish to enroll in a mathematics course at Concordia University Chicago are required to take the mathematics placement exam before they will be permitted to enroll in a mathematics or physics course.
 Typically this includes all incoming freshmen without Advanced Placement Calculus credit and transfer students who have not yet completed the mathematics requirements for their program.
 The placement exam is offered during the Jump Start Orientation Program and during the Weeks of Welcome prior to the start of classes.

-Tuition Deposit
+Enrollment Deposit

-A tuition deposit of \$100, non-refundable after May 1st, is required of all new degree-seeking undergraduate students and is applied in full to the tuition upon completion of registration.
-Admissions requirements are outlined on the following pages; however, the Undergraduate Admission Committee reserves the right to request additional information or documentation deemed helpful in evaluating applicants for admission, e.g. supplemental references, personal interview, additional testing, etc.
+An enrollment deposit of \$100, non-refundable after May 1st, is required of all new degreeseeking undergraduate students and is applied in full to the tuition upon completion of course registration.

+Admission requirements are outlined on the following pages; however, the Undergraduate Admission Committee reserves the right to request additional information or documentation to evaluate applicants for admission (e.g. supplemental references, personal interview, additional testing, etc.